WildCodeSchool/btz-0321-p3-surfcamp-api/README.md

 ## What you need to know

-This api is link with :
+This api is linked with :

 https://github.com/WildCodeSchool/btz-0321-p3-surfcamp